 Chicago is the third-largest city in the United States behind New York City and Los Angeles, and it is a major transportation hub in what is considered “Midwest” America.
 More than 100 million passengers make their way through Chicago’s two major airports, with 919,704 flights at O’Hare International Airport in 2019, and 86,000 flights at Midway.
 These numbers make O’Hare the second busiest airport in the United States after Hartsfield-Jackson Atlanta International Airport, and Midway is the 26th busiest airfield in the country.

 As you head out of Chicago’s congested airports, you will find packed highways and a busy downtown area.
-Because of the clogged roadways, navigating through the city is best done through Chicago’s advanced public transportation that is reliable and easy to understand with a quick study.
-While we cover the ins-and-outs of Chicago’s public transportation possibilities, our guide on how to get around Chicago without a car covers all of the basics of the Windy City’s transportation network from the airports, shuttles, rental cars, and parking while providing tips for saving money along the way.
+Because of the clogged roadways, navigating through the city is best done through Chicago’s advanced public transportation which is reliable and easy to understand with a quick study.
+While we cover the ins and outs of Chicago’s public transportation possibilities, our guide on how to get around Chicago without a car covers all of the basics of the Windy City’s transportation network from the airports, shuttles, rental cars, and parking while providing tips for saving money along the way.

 Chicago O’Hare International Airport (ORD) and Midway International Airport (MDW)

 There are two major airports that serve Chicago.
 Chicago O’Hare International Airport (ORD) is 15 miles northwest of downtown Chicago, and depending on traffic, it takes 30-60 minutes to get there by car.
 Midway International Airport (MDW) is 11 miles southwest of downtown, and a 20-45 minute drive is required to get there.